zhy2002/neutron/readme.md

 todo
 -----------------
-* pre-rule can stop update from happening
+* Cancel (stop here or rollback) an event or a cycle from within a rule
 * performance tuning
 * implement rule priority
-* implement router
+* implement router - navigate to view via url
-* deletable node flag
 * implement load defaults functionality (auto populate)
 * implement layout components to reduce duplication
-* use dagger2 for di
 * write a proper code gen tool with friendly logging and error messages
 * deferred event execution - if the user types in many characters quickly we should wait for a pause before we do an update.